simeononsecurity/simeononsecurity.ch/content/articles/boosting-wifi-signal-strength_-strategies-for-a-stronger-connection/index.en.md

 WiFi 6 operates on higher frequencies and uses advanced techniques such as **orthogonal frequency-division multiple access (OFDMA)** and **multi-user multiple input, multiple output (MU-MIMO)** to increase network capacity and reduce latency.
 This means that more devices can connect simultaneously without experiencing a drop in performance.

 In addition to WiFi 6, other emerging technologies like **beamforming** and **mesh WiFi systems** are set to revolutionize the way we experience WiFi.
 Beamforming allows routers to focus the WiFi signal directly towards connected devices, improving signal strength and reducing interference.
-Mesh WiFi systems, on the other hand, use multiple access points to create a seamless network with extended coverage throughout the home.
+Mesh WiFi systems, on the other hand, use multiple access points to create a smooth network with extended coverage throughout the home.

 With these advancements, users can look forward to faster and more reliable WiFi connections in the future.